Eric Butler (American football)

-Michael Eric Butler (born September 13, 1984 in Pascagoula, Mississippi) is a former American football tight end.
+Michael Eric Butler (born September 13, 1984) is an American former football tight end.
 He was signed by the New York Giants as an undrafted free agent in 2008.
 He played college football at Mississippi State.

-Butler has also been a member of the Indianapolis Colts and St. Louis Rams.
+Butler was also a member of the Indianapolis Colts, St. Louis Rams, and Oakland Raiders.

 College career

 Butler played in 45 games with 23 starts in four years at tight end for Mississippi State and recorded 50 receptions for 635 yards (12.7-yard avg.) and eight touchdowns.
 As a senior, played in 13 games with five starts and caught eight passes for 71 yards.
 He became MSU’s career touchdown leader for a tight end as a sophomore.
 He became Bulldogs’ single-season touchdown receptions leader for a tight end as a freshman.
 Butler was named to the SEC All-Freshman and The Sporting News 2004 Freshman All-SEC team.

 Professional career

 New York Giants

-After going undrafted in the 2008 NFL Draft, Butler signed with the New York Giants as an undrafted free agent on April 29, 2008.
+After going undrafted in the 2008 NFL draft, Butler signed with the New York Giants as an undrafted free agent on April 29, 2008.
 He was waived by the team during final cuts on August 30.